EuroLeague awards: EuroLeague Flight Time of the Season

 The EuroLeague Flight Time of the Season, is the award for the EuroLeague player who "flew the highest", on an individual basketball slam dunk during the season.
 The winner of the award is selected by an online vote of the fans.

 Alexander Gomelsky EuroLeague Coach of the Year

 The Alexander Gomelsky EuroLeague Coach of the Year award is given to the best head coach of the season, who wins the Alexander Gomelsky Trophy, in recognition of his achievements, after the end of the full EuroLeague season.
 The award was established in the 2004–05 season, and is based on a voting process involving all EuroLeague head coaches.

 Gianluigi Porelli EuroLeague Executive of the Year

 The best CEO of the EuroLeague season wins the Gianluigi Porelli EuroLeague Executive of the Year award.
 The award was established starting with the 2004–05 season.

 EuroLeague Legends

-EuroLeague Basketball Legends are a very distinct and small group of the very biggest EuroLeague stars, which are honored in recognition of their outstanding playing careers in the league.
+EuroLeague Basketball Legends are a small group of the biggest EuroLeague stars, which are honored in recognition of their playing careers in the league.